mokopotsa00/WidgetifyJS/README.md

 # WidgetifyJS
-Convert PWA, website or web page into a widget
+Convert PWA, website, or web page into a widget, and integrate it into another website.